lablup/testion/README.md

 There is a temporary issue due to renaming of `uritemplate` package which is not handeld in the stable version of `github3.py` package.

+If you encounter errors like:
+`Failed to resolve address for https: Name or service not known` then your libgit2 installation does not support SSL.
+In Debian Linux, you need to compile libgit2 manually to resolve this issue due to [OpenSSL license conflicts](https://github.com/libgit2/pygit2/issues/644).

 ## Configuration

 Testion requires the following environment variables: